 The Zoom R16 Recorder is a multi-track digital recorder, with 8 channels of simultaneous input and up to 16 channels of simultaneous output.
 It records to SD card, and it can even run on battery power, making it one of the most portable music production studios available.
 It has a built-in stereo condenser mic so you can record anything anywhere.
 Enough scope to multi-track record an entire drum set, and enough tracks to make a full band studio recording (including overdubs) without even touching a computer.

-It also functions as an audio-interface when used with computers, and as a control surface, making it eaqually useful as a studio production tool and a digital recorder for remote locations.
-Over a hundred built-in effects enable serious mixing potential and pro mastering tools ensure you can make a polished mix.
+It also functions as an audio-interface when used with computers, and as a control surface, making it equally useful as a studio production tool and a digital recorder for remote locations.
+Over a hundred built-in effects are provided to enable serious mixing potential, and pro mastering tools ensure you can make a polished mix every time.
 If you connect two Zoom R16s to a computer you can record 16 channels simultaneously too.
 It is a complete studio in a compact box.
 Record live gigs, rehearsals, studio tracks and more with this amazing piece of kit.
 Every band should have one.

 I use it for location recordings.
 So far I've been out, recorded the group, popped the SD into the laptop and roughed up a mix in just a couple of hours.
 This never ceases to impress the client and at the same time leaves me loads of scope to polish the piece off.
 Some other bits of kit take an age and need all sorts of cosseting to make the recording useful, not the R16.

 It's light, making it very portable.
 24 bit quality if you need it, though it boots up in 16 bit.
 Up to 32GB SD card for longer recordings or sessions.